-We are a world leader in the production of high value natural products derived from microalgae.
-Incorporated in 1983, we are guided by the principle of providing beneficial, quality microalgal products for health and human nutrition in a sustainable, reliable and environmentally sensitive operation.
+We are a global leader in premium quality, sustainable microalgae cultivation, producing high-value natural ingredients and dietary supplement products for health and wellness.
+Incorporated in 1983, we are guided by the principle of providing beneficial, quality microalgal products for health and human nutrition in a technology enabled, reliable and environmentally sensitive operation.
 We are Good Manufacturing Practices ("GMP") certified by Merieux NutriSciences, reinforcing our commitment to quality in our products, quality in our relationships (with our customers, suppliers, employees and the communities we live in), and quality of the environment in which we work.
 Our products include:

-- BioAstin® Hawaiian Astaxanthin® a powerful dietary antioxidant shown to support and maintain the body's natural inflammatory response, to enhance skin, and to support eye, joint and immune health.
-It has expanding applications as a human dietary supplement and dietary ingredient; and - Hawaiian Spirulina Pacifica® a nutrient-rich dietary supplement used for extra energy, a strengthened immune system, cardiovascular benefits and as a source of antioxidant carotenoids
+- BioAstin® Hawaiian Astaxanthin® a powerful, natural antioxidant clinically studied to support and maintain the body's natural inflammatory response, to enhance skin, and to support eye, joint, brain and immune health†.
+It has expanding applications as a human dietary supplement and dietary ingredient; and - Hawaiian Spirulina Pacifica® a nutrient-rich superfood dietary supplement clinically supported for natural energy, immune system support, cardiovascular health and as a concentrated source of protein, antioxidant carotenoids, and essential nutrients†

-These statements have not been evaluated by the Food and Drug Administration.
+†These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.